It’s our 5th year of working with the Kogi, Wiwa, Arhuaco and Kankuamo Elders at the Teyuna Foundation.

 We’re grateful for the ever deepening relationships with Elders who have become family and for the teachings that have brought us so much closer to understanding our connection to all that is and to ourselves.

 • Teyku Reclamation: Indigenous territory and traditional practices have been compromised due to lack of resources and encroachment.
 An acquisition to liberate a 32-hectare sacred site in the SNSM supports reclamation and protection of a Kogi Esuama (critical point of sacred wisdom for the Kogi).
-A wisdom school at Teyku will fortify a resurgence of wisdom schools in 3 sites where Mamo and Zaga (traditional wisdom keepers) schools must be re-introduced.
-We’re in cooperation and communication with other organizations helping to reclaim an Arhuaco Kaduku (critical point of sacred wisdom for the Arhuaco) in Chimila; and a Wiwa Mamunua (critical point of sacred wisdom for the Wiwa) in Achintujkwa.
-Teyku will also provide for a self-supporting community that farms fruits, vegetables, coffee, cocoa, and traditional building and weaving materials.
-Why 3 sites and 4 families?
-The Kankuamo, the 4th tribe, was decimated in the early days of colonialization as they were the runners between the tribes and the Spanish.
-They’ve, as far as we know, completely lost their language and culture.
-We mention them in our writings because we’ve joined the effort to reclaim the Kankuamo culture.
-We work with a Mamo who is Arhuaco-Kankuamo, but we’ve yet to locate a solely Kankuamo Mamo. $37,234.00 includes infrastructure and legal fees
+A wisdom school at Teyku will fortify a resurgence of wisdom schools where Mamo and Zaga (traditional wisdom keepers) schools need to be re-introduced and supported.
+Teyku will also provide a self-supporting community agriculture project and way-of-life education in building, crafts and music.

 • Casa Salvaguarda: There are no Indian reservations in the capital of Colombia or in the surrounding area.
 Establishing a reservation in the vicinity of the capital will strengthen the ability of all Colombian Amerindians (102 ethnic groups) to share cultural values, practices and wisdom and give them a neutral environment where they can discuss challenges and get support.
-A community is already forming on site and an influx of indigenous seeking refuge and council from the mamo who resides there. $113,777.00 includes infrastructure and legal fees.
+A community is already forming on site and an influx of indigenous seeking refuge and council from mamos and zagas who resides there.

 • Record and Transcribe Narration of Ancient Wisdom Teachings: Knowledge of The Origin, the creation story of Earth, the instructions for caring for Her and all flora and fauna, and explanation of universal law, has been passed via word of mouth from generation to generation for thousands of years.
 Cultural context needs to be understood for the teachings that will be translated from native languages to Spanish and English.
 Many stories require days to tell.
 Hundreds of stories, lessons and rules must be recorded, translated interpreted and transcribed from the 3 languages of the Kogi, Wiwa and Arhuaco.
 Teyuna culture has been markedly threatened by westernization in the last 4 decades.
 Most of the traditional Elders, mamos and zagas, carry the teachings and are now very old.
 The Teyunas’ way of life, including traditional study, is threatened.
 An archive of traditional teachings must be created before they’re lost.
 This project is extremely time sensitive.
-It began in June of 2022 and will continue for approximately 5 years.
-The budget provides for labor, recording equipment, cameras, translators, technicians, travel, lodging and food. $150,000.00 per year for 5 years + $14,000.00 initial equipment budget
+It began in 2023 and will continue for approximately 5 years.
+The budget provides for labor, recording equipment, translators, travel, lodging and food.

 • Worldwide Pagamentos: International gatherings for Mother Earth held quarterly and lead by mamos and zagas for the purpose of sharing wisdom teachings and traditional practices with people around the world.
 Pagamento is the core practice of the Teyuna and the reason, they believe, for their existence.
 Worldwide Pagamentos give people the opportunity to learn about Earth from a spiritual perspective.
-Each Worldwide Pagamento is preceded by 2, and followed by 1, 1.5-hour sessions to provide general information about pagamento and the Teyuna and question and answer.
-For now, these conferences are held online.
-Budget accommodates operating costs.
-Ongoing. $2,500.00 per year.
+Each Worldwide Pagamento is preceded by an introduction, and followed by Q&A.

-• Operating Budget: Staff salary and wages; information technology; consultant/professional legal/accounting in Colombia and North America: $58,100.00
+• Operating Budget: Staff salary and wages; information technology; consultant/professional legal/accounting in Colombia and North America.

 In the fall of 2021 we launched Bunshanduna Wisdom School with Mamo Senshina, Habba Ulaka and Abu Santa.
-Our spring/summer 2022 semester will be announced soon.
-We have been looking for a permanent home for Bunshanduna since late 2020 and believe we have finally found the perfect location and are actively working on securing it.
+Our next semester will be announced soon.

 Looking Ahead

 • A Creole-Amerindian Institute is planned.
-Teyuna Foundation and Tradewinds have been asked to create a place of refuge and learning for all Amerindians on the North American continent after the South American places of refuge are complete.
+Teyuna Foundation has been asked to create a place of refuge and learning for all Amerindians on the North American continent after the South American places of refuge are complete.
 Creole originated from Western Europe and spread eastward to the Indian Ocean in Mauritius and westward to the Americas.
 Creole spanned throughout the Americas and formed the army, with leaders like Simon Bolivar, that ended colonization for a time.
 The relationship between Creole and Amerindian is still revered in carnival celebrations held yearly all over the continent.
 The Creole established Gran Columbia (Brazil to Guyana) and New Granada, evocative of their exodus that begun in Granada, Spain.
 Location TBA.
-Cost is estimated at $700,000.00 for the center and the land.

 We’re grateful to continue to share the Mamos and Zagas teachings with hundreds of people and most importantly, to inspire deep hope.